-Founded in 2006, The Bay Bridged has become recognized nationwide as the leading source for San Francisco Bay Area independent music through our award-winning music blog and podcast series, as well as a series of acclaimed music festival events including the Phono del Sol Music & Food Festival and The Bay Brewed Rock & Roll Beer Festival.
+Founded in 2006, The Bay Bridged become recognized nationwide as a leading source for San Francisco Bay Area independent music through an award-winning music blog and podcast series, as well as a series of acclaimed music festival events including the Phono del Sol Music & Food Festival and The Bay Brewed Rock & Roll Beer Festival.
 In 2014, The Bay Bridged was issued its 501(c)(3) status.

-Circus Bella is a full-force, non-stop kaleidoscope of thrilling feats of balance and strength, elegance demonstrations of grace and poise, and outrageous humor of slapstick antics.
-The circus showcases static trapeze, rope walking, a 9-person juggling act, contortion, hula hoop, original clowning and more.
+Circus Bella is a full-force, non-stop kaleidoscope of thrilling feats of balance and strength, elegant demonstrations of grace and poise, and outrageous humor of slapstick antics.
+The circus showcases static trapeze, rope walking, a 9-person juggling act, contortion, hula hoop, original clowning, and more.
 Founded in 2008 by Abigail Munn and David Hunt, Circus Bella brings the magic of the open-air, single ring to audiences of all ages.
-The mission of Circus Bella is to create an one-ring circus that resonates with diverse audiences, engages with a broad array of community organizations, and provides a performance experience, at once both challenging and rewarding, for its artists.
 Circus Bella was granted 501(c)(3) status in 2016.

 Imprint.City is a San Francisco non-profit organization with a mission to cultivate urban art in order to vitalize community.
 Imprint.City’s programs are dedicated to advancing art, culture and community development in urban areas while expanding professional and artistic development opportunities for urban artists.
-These programs feature art creation, community events and artist development.
-In 2015, Imprint.City was granted its 501(c)(3) status.
+These programs feature art creation, community events, and artist development.
+Their premiere event is the annual BayviewLIVE street festival.
+In 2015, Imprint.City was granted 501(c)(3) status.